-Having a security intelligence team with organizational independence (as shown in Figure 15-1) has its advantages - such as greater autonomy and prestige.
+Having an intelligence team with organizational independence (shown in Figure 20-1 as the SI Manager and team) has its advantages - such as greater autonomy and prestige.

-Figure 15-1: Security intelligence as an independent group in the security organizational structure.
+Figure 20-1: Intelligence as an independent group in the security organizational structure (shown as the SI Manager and team).